fortrabbit/help/docs/rsync.md

 ## About rsync

 `rsync` is a shorthand for **r**emote **sync**hronization.
 It's a command line tool to synchronize files over the network.
 It's open source.
-It's old but really good and it's is up to **10 times faster than FTP** as it uses compression and diffs to only transfers changes.
+It's old but really good and it's up to **10 times faster than FTP** as it uses compression and diffs to only transfer changes.

 ### Read before using